 Tip: When you’re leaving the city centre for the Dajti Ekspres, it’s best to bring cash with you, as although there’s an ATM at the cable car station, it is often out of order.

 Meandering around Tirana, you might be forgiven for thinking that you have been transported to Italy with the amount of pizza on offer.
 And while the pizzas are cheap and delicious, you should definitely seek out a few of the local specialities.
 Many of Albania’s most popular dishes are inspired by the flavours of the Ottoman Empire and in more modern times, Greece, Italy and Turkey are the major influences on the cuisine.
 Byrek is a major staple in Tirana, a savoury pie stuffed with cheese, spinach, tomatoes and/or meat all wrapped in filo pastry.

-As vegetarians, we struggled a bit as meat typically features quite heavily in the local cuisine.
+As vegetarians, we struggled a bit finding where to eat in Tirana as meat typically features quite heavily in the local cuisine.
 However, there are always some fresh salads, warming soups and some veg sides that you can choose from if you find yourself in a similar situation.
 If you’re vegan, we would definitely recommend carrying food with you as if the food is meat-free, it will most likely have a lot of cheese instead.